matt9527-marist/MyObsidianNotes/Machine Learning/Google Talk on Machine Learning.md

 With artificial neurons, we will use a weighted combination of inputs.
 Depending on how strong the synpase is for that input, the neuron will "fire" as 1, and otherwise it will be 0.

+What problem is there here?
+Suppose we have a very large, messy network.
+Think of one neuron in one area of the network leading to a network.
+This is the **Error-Assignment Problem**

+This is solved using **Backpropagation**